uyuni-project/tetra/SPECIAL_CASES.md

 ## Ant builds

-`tetra` works best with Maven but supports Ant as well. `tetra ant` works like `tetra mvn`, and a copy of ant is also bundled in `kit/` by default.
+Ant is supported as well as Maven.
+You have a prebundled copy in `kit`, and using `ant` from a dry-run will use that by default.

 Sometimes you will have jar files distributed along with the source archive that will end up in `src/`: you don't want that!
 Run: